BindBC/bindbc-common/README.md

 # BindBC-Common
 This library contains various re-usable code-generation routines & types for the BindBC packages.
 It is compatible with BetterC, `@nogc`, and `nothrow`.

 If you plan to use BindBC-Common for your own projects, then please read thoroughly read the documentation that is embedded in the library's code.
-Undocumented features, and ones marked as "inernal use only" **should not be used**, as their API may change from one patch to another.
+Undocumented features, and ones marked as "internal use only" **should not be used**, as their API may change from one patch to another.

 | Table of Contents |
 |-------------------|